 Joel’s win at the Italian Challenge was following on from a T4 finish at the KPMG Trophy where he finished on -16, giving him some confidence heading into Sardinia.

-This victory catapulted Joel up the Road to Oman rankings from 98th to 5th and he has secured a full Challenge Tour card for the 2018 season and will also have status on the European Tour.
+This victory catapulted Joel up the Road to Oman rankings from 98th to 5th and he secured a full Challenge Tour card for the 2018 season.

 He finished his 2017 season ranked 31st on the Road to Oman rankings.